sebastianklassmann/comp_music_wt19/README.md

-# music_dl_wt19
+# comp_music_wt19
-Course Materials for our 2019 course on Music and Deep Learning (Tuesday)
+Course Materials for our Introduction to Computational Musicology WT2019 (Tuesday)